ai-foundations-project/How-humans-taught-machines-to-think/README.md

 # How-humans-taught-machines-to-think
-Discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies
+Discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies.
-This book translates these papers into intuitive mental models with visual diagrams, easy analogies, and hands-on tools to experience the concept in action
+This book translates these papers into intuitive mental models with visual diagrams, easy analogies, and hands-on tools in very small chapters.
+I believe this will provide the most foundational understanding into how to think about AI as we all adopt it in a deeper way with time.

 ## About the project
 When exploring modern AI, most beginners get caught between extremes: